dustinpfister/blog_posts/_posts/threejs-buffer-geometry.md

 ### Version Numbers matter with threejs.

-When I first wrote this post I was using r127 of threejs, and the code here may very well break on older or newer version of threejs.
+When I first wrote this post I was using r127 of threejs, and the last time I came around to doing a little editing I was using r135 and found that these examples are still working okay with that revision as well.
+Still at some point in the future the code here may very well break on older or newer version of threejs.
 I do try to do my best to keep my threejs content up to date, but at times it might be a while between edits.

 ## 1 - The position attribute, and a Basic starting point for the Buffer Geometry Constructor in threejs